pdm-project/pdm/docs/usage/publish.md

 ## Publish with trusted publishers

 You can configure trusted publishers for PyPI so that you don't need to expose the PyPI tokens in the release workflow.
 To do this, follow
-[the guide](https://docs.pypi.org/trusted-publishers/adding-a-publisher/) to add a publisher and write the GitHub Actions workflow as below:
+[the guide](https://docs.pypi.org/trusted-publishers/adding-a-publisher/) to add a publisher write a action as below:

+### GitHub Actions

 ```yaml
 on:
   release:
     types: [published]

 jobs:
   pypi-publish: